 Producer Surplus Definition

-The producer surplus is the area under the supply curve (see the graph below) that represents the difference between what a producer is willing and able to accept for selling a product, on the one hand, and what the producer can actually sell it for, on the other hand.
+The producer surplus is the area above the supply curve (see the graph below) that represents the difference between what a producer is willing and able to accept for selling a product, on the one hand, and what the producer can actually sell it for, on the other hand.
 That difference is the amount that the producer receives as a result of selling the good within the market.
 In other words, the producer surplus actually measures producer welfare.

 With a producer surplus, the producer’s costs of production are exceeded and paid for.
 The producer surplus derives from a situation when market prices are greater than the absolute least amount that producers are prepared to take in exchange for their goods.
 When prices are higher, there is profit motive–a greater incentive to supply more goods to the market.